persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-01-30-java-spring-boot-3-mvc-security-starter-one.md

 tags: [ "java", "jpa", "maven", "hibernate", "mvc", "mysql", "security", "mvc", "azure" ]
 ---

-Java Spring Boot 3 MVC and Spring Security - A Basic Starter with CRUD functionality
+Java Spring Boot 3 MVC and Spring Security serving a Basic Starter with CRUD functionality

 <p>Note: Due to the resource limitations of the Microsoft Azure Free App Service Plan, the initial load time will be up to 1 minute.
-A 403 Status code may happen too!</p>
+A 503 Status code may happen too!</p>

 <a href="https://pso-mvc-secure-start.azurewebsites.net" target="_blank" title="Java Spring Boot 3 Security - Basic Starter">Try the demo...</a>